 Aplastic anemia can leave you feeling exhausted and increase your infection risk.
 At Rush, you can get all the care you need, including a stem cell transplant.

-Aplastic anemia is a rare disease of the bone marrow.
-When you have aplastic anemia, your damaged bone marrow is not able to make enough of the following:
+Aplastic anemia is a rare, serious blood disease that affects men and women of all ages.
+When you have aplastic anemia, your bone marrow is damaged and is unable to make enough of the following:

 - Red blood cells, which carry oxygen throughout your body

 - White blood cells, which help prevent infection